Post-Sandy Fixes To NYC Subways To Cost Billions

-JOEL ROSE, BYLINE: Most subway stations in New York have reopened by now.
-But South Ferry, the southern tip of Manhattan, is still closed.
+Most subway stations in New York City affected by Superstorm Sandy have opened by now, but the South Ferry station at the southern tip of Manhattan is still closed.
 And when you get inside, it's easy to see why.

-ROSE: MTA officials tried to barricade the entrance, which is just yards from the New York Harbor, but the barricades didn't hold.
-On the night of the storm, seawater rushed in and submerged the platform from the tracks all the way up to the ceiling, some 25 feet overhead.
+Metropolitan Transportation Authority officials tried to barricade the entrance, which is just yards from the New York harbor, but the barricades didn't hold.
+On the night of the storm, seawater rushed in and submerged much of the station.

-ROSE: That includes all of the wiring and all of the duct work.
-Leader says the track itself can be saved.
-But anything that runs on electricity can't.
+That includes all of the electrical wiring and all of the ductwork.
+Leader says the track itself can be saved, but anything that runs on electricity can't.
 That includes a whole room full of switches, relays and other specialized electronic gear that was installed just four years ago.

-ROSE: That may be one reason subway officials say this station alone could cost $600 million to fix.
-Leader's boss, Metropolitan Transportation Authority Chairman Joe Lhota, was in Washington today testifying before a Senate subcommittee about the extent of the damage.
+That may be one reason subway officials say this station alone could cost $600 million to fix.
+Leader's boss — MTA Chairman Joe Lhota — testified before a Senate subcommittee in Washington on Thursday about the extent of the damage.

-ROSE: Lhota estimates it will cost $5 billion to get the subway system back to where it was before Sandy.
-But New York Senator Charles Schumer says that should be only part of the goal.
+Lhota estimates it will cost $5 billion to get the subway system back to where it was before Sandy.
+But New York Sen. Charles Schumer says that should be only part of the goal.

-ROSE: Transportation officials provided few specifics on what that might mean, except that it will require lots of additional federal money.
+Transportation officials provided few specifics on what that might mean — except that it will require lots of additional federal money.
 That may be hard to come by as Congress and the White House wrestle over deficit reduction plans.
-For now, MTA's Joe Leader says riders who want to catch the subway at South Ferry will have to walk half a mile to the next stop.
+For now, Leader says riders who want to catch the subway at South Ferry will have to walk half a mile to the next stop.

-ROSE: Leader says it may be six months to a year before the South Ferry station is open to riders.
-Joel Rose, NPR News, New York.
+Leader says it may six months to a year before the South Ferry station is open to riders.